Creative Entrepreneurship

 Pictured: a collection of character designs for Workinman games by Bryan Williams '08 (Illustration), artist/animator for the company.

-Buoyed by a business plan supported by the College of Art and Design Dean’s Office and donations, Command+g employs students at RIT for all aspects of running the business.
-It also provides a platform to build their portfolios in a professional design studio setting.
+Buoyed by a business plan supported by the College of Art and Design Dean’s Office and external donations, Command+g employs students at RIT for all aspects of running the business.
+It also provides a platform to build team members’ portfolios and self-promotion strategies in a professional design studio setting.
+Command+g is a full-service studio which produces projects including branding and logo development, motion, web, video, and app development.

 Command+g has executed design work for numerous clients, with a specific focus on community-minded initiatives that assist nonprofit organizations.
-A signature project was a rebranding of Foodlink, which provides food assistance to food pantries across Rochester and upstate New York.
+A signature project was working with Common Ground Health and teens from across five counties to create a mental health awareness campaign, which was featured in libraries across the area.

 Rachel Jerome Ferraro, Assistant Professor, Advertising Photography